We can transform any space with paintings of flowers, infusing it with natural beauty, color and a sense of tranquility.

 Go to the paint a rose page, where I share what I have learned.

 Magnolias have such a pristine beauty.
-When we are painting flowers, we can't leave out this gorgeous flower.
+When we are painting flowers, we can't leave out this stunning flower.
 Here is a "Bloomin' Basket" full of Magnolia flowers.

 Their lemony fragrance is like a gift from heaven.